yh-hust/PDF-Wukong/README.md

 ## Inference
 In Progress

+## Demo
+In Progress

-## Citing Monkey
+## Citing PDF-Wukong
 ## Copyright
 <!-- If you wish to refer to the baseline results published here, please use the following BibTeX entries: -->
 In Progress

-Monkey project is intended for non-commercial use only.
-For commercial inquiries or to explore more advanced versions of the Monkey series LMMs (<1b, 2b, 7b, 72b), please contact Prof. Yuliang Liu at ylliu@hust.edu.cn.
+PDF-Wukong project is intended for non-commercial use only.
+For commercial inquiries, please contact Prof. Wei Chen at lemuria_chen@hust.edu.cn.